 Ecologist, Environmental Consultant, Environmental Programs Manager, Environmental Protection Agency Counselor, Environmental Services Director, Research Scientist, Researcher

-Employment of Environmental Scientists and Specialists, Including Health is projected to grow 11 percent from 2016 to 2026, faster than average compared to all occupations.
+Employment of Environmental Scientists and Specialists, Including Health is projected to grow 3 percent from 2018 to 2028, more slowly than average compared to all occupations.

 Annual Projected Job Openings